HCS Score

 CoinStudy Shariah Board

-It's a token named after an internet meme.
+It is a token named after an internet meme.
 A cartoon frog that became one of the most recognizable images in online culture.
-There's no whitepaper outlining a technological vision.
+There is no whitepaper outlining a technological vision.
 No founding team building infrastructure.
 No problem being solved.
 No service being provided.

-PEPE exists because meme culture and crypto speculation collided — and for a brief period in 2023, that collision produced extraordinary price returns for early holders.
+PEPE exists because meme culture and crypto speculation collided, and for a brief period in 2023, that collision produced extraordinary price returns for early holders.
 Those returns attracted attention.
 That attention attracted more buyers.
-And the cycle continued until it didn't.
+And the cycle continued until it did not.

 For Muslim investors, the question is whether this kind of asset has any place in a Sharia-conscious investment strategy.
 We ran PEPE through the full CoinStudy Halal Crypto Standard (HCS) methodology.
-The result is the lowest score in our analysis series.
+Here is the complete picture.

-A score of 54 places PEPE at the bottom of our Doubtful range — just 5 points above the Haram threshold.
-This is the joint-lowest score in our analysis series alongside MemeCore.
+A score of 54 places PEPE at the bottom of our Doubtful range, just 5 points above the Haram threshold.
+This is among the lowest scores in our entire analysis series.

 Pepe is a meme cryptocurrency inspired by internet culture and online communities.
 The project focuses on community engagement, meme-based branding, social media growth, digital token trading, and viral market participation.

-Unlike every other project in our analysis series — which have some technological purpose, some real-world application, some infrastructure function — PEPE was created as a meme-driven digital asset.
+Unlike every other project in our analysis series which have some technological purpose, some real-world application, or some infrastructure function, PEPE was created as a meme-driven digital asset.
 Its value proposition is entirely dependent on community enthusiasm and social media attention rather than any underlying technology or utility.

-This isn't a harsh judgment.
-It's an accurate description of what PEPE is.
+This is not a harsh judgment.
+It is an accurate description of what PEPE is.
 And that description is central to understanding why the compliance scores look the way they do.

 PEPE operates as a tradable cryptocurrency token on Ethereum blockchain infrastructure.
 Users buy, sell, hold, and transfer it through cryptocurrency exchanges and wallets.

-The token's popularity is driven almost entirely by community enthusiasm, viral content, social media trends, influencer attention, and meme popularity.
+The token's popularity is driven almost entirely by community enthusiasm, viral content, social media trends, influencer attention, and meme culture momentum.
 Price movements respond to online discussions, celebrity mentions, and market sentiment rather than development milestones, adoption metrics, or fundamental utility growth.

 There is no meaningful technological innovation involved.
-No applications built on PEPE.
-No services provided by PEPE.
-No infrastructure powered by PEPE.
-The token exists primarily as an object of speculation.
+No applications are built on PEPE.
+No services are provided by PEPE.
+No infrastructure is powered by PEPE.
+The token exists primarily as an object of speculation whose value rises and falls with the temperature of internet culture at any given moment.

 PEPE does not involve lending systems, borrowing markets, interest generation, fixed-income structures, or debt-based financial products.
 The token has no financial engineering of any kind.